 The interesting thing about London 2026 was the competition.

-For context: we were still talking about John Korir’s 60:02 second half at Boston on Monday as otherworldly.
+For context: we were still talking about John Korir’s 60:02 second half split at Boston on Monday as otherworldly.
 Sawe ran a minute faster because another man was there, and that man wanted to win, too.

 I am not saying Sawe didn’t run 1:59:30.
 I am saying we don’t fully know yet how much of it was Sawe and how much the new foam.